MaKiPL/OpenVIII-monogame/README.md

 4. If you get "Unable to load DLL 'FreeImage'", Download and install:
 [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784)

+5. Make sure you add Final Fantasy VIII path to array at `WindowsGameLocationProvider.cs:36`.
+On Windows the code tries to detect the install path via the registry.
+If it fails, it'll fall back to the array.

+6. That's all.
+You can now compile the executable.

 ## Getting started (Linux/Mono) [Tested on Ubuntu]

 1. Make sure your Linux is up to date.
 Due to FFmpeg dependency we require Ubuntu Cosmos